BSc(Hons) Social Work

 Where can it take me?

-After completing the degree, you can register with the Health and Care Professions Council, so you can practise social work in England.
+After completing the degree, you will be eligible to apply for registration with Social Work England, so you can practise social work in England.

 You'll be qualified to work with adults or children in numerous roles and sectors.

 Our students often find work with the organisations they've trained with on placement.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Social Policy and Law for Social Work

 You will study: